falkr/ttm4115/pages/index.md

 # Design of Communicating Systems

+**The Update to the year 2025 is still under progress.
+At least the [Schedule](https://ttm4115.iik.ntnu.no/schedule.html), however, is already adapted.**

 **Developing systems is surprisingly hard.**
 We often think that the programming is the difficult part,